lulujiang219/EcoliBowtie2AlignmentAnalysis/README.md

 This project is licensed under the MIT License.
 Refer to the LICENSE file for more details.

 ## Acknowledgements:
-Thanks to the BF527 course for inspiring this project and providing the datasets.
+Thanks to the BF527 course at Boston University for inspiring this project and providing the datasets.